ibm-cloud-docs/schematics/workspace-setup.md

 ## Reviewing the {{site.data.keyword.bpshort}} job details
 {: #job-logs}

 Use the {{site.data.keyword.bpshort}} job page in the console to find the history of all {{site.data.keyword.bpshort}} activities, such as downloading your `template`, `plan`, `apply`, and to see the logs of the jobs.
 The jobs are created when you run your templates.
 You can also see the count of the resources that are in `plan`, or `apply` jobs that are in **added**, **modified**, or **destroyed** status.
+For more information, about job queue process, see [Execution process of the {{site.data.keyword.bpshort}} job queue](/docs/schematics)

 In the job log you can see a message such as:

 - **Activity triggered.
 Waiting for the logs**.
 This means the job is in pending status and yet to be processed.

-- **Your activity is in queue.
-Your position in queue is x out of the total number of pending jobs are y**.
-The position of your job in the pending queue.
-The total is the total number of pending jobs.
-The available resources in {{site.data.keyword.bpshort}} backend are equitably distributed to the pending jobs.
-In case you are running huge number of jobs, you can see the position increase along with the total.
+- **Your job was submitted and is in queue, at position x out of y**.
+Here `x` is the position of your job in the pending queue and `y` is a total pending jobs.
+The available resources in {{site.data.keyword.bpshort}} backend are equally distributed to the pending jobs.
+In case you are running a huge number of jobs, you can view the position increase along with the total.